 Costs for additional treatment can be anything from a couple of euros up to a maximum of €7.50.
 A full list of costs is available (in Portuguese) here.

 You will also be expected to pay towards prescription costs under the state Portuguese healthcare system.
-Medicine costs are graded in Portugal, with grades subsidised by the following percentages: Grade A (90%); Grade B (69%); Grade C (37%); Grade D (15%).
+Medicine costs are graded in Portugal, with grades subsidised by the following percentages: Grade A (90%), Grade B (69%), Grade C (37%), and Grade D (15%).